 However, a far greater proportion of homes in B.C. remain classed as “unsuitable.”
 The problem is particularly acute in Metro Vancouver, where more than 8 per cent of households report being in unsuitable units.

 But the city of Vancouver made significant progress against unsuitable housing in the latest five years, with the portion falling to 7.8 per cent of the housing stock while Canada as a whole saw the proportion increase by half a percentage point to 5.4 per cent.

 There is still plenty of work to do, however.

-A report earlier this year by CMHC indicated that Metro Vancouver would require an additional 570,000 homes by 2030 to keep pace with the demand for affordable housing.
+A report earlier this year by CMHC indicated that B.C. would require an additional 570,000 homes by 2030 to keep pace with the demand for affordable housing.
 Private developer Wesgroup estimated that approximately 523,000 of those are needed in Metro Vancouver alone.

 Reports by HAVAN have found a similar shortfall.
 In 2020, for example, just the city of North Vancouver had met its growth targets for housing development.

 “We’re constantly playing catch up,” Rapp said.
 “Despite the fact that there has been some major increase in housing stock in the Metro Vancouver area overall … we still have a significant structural deficit when it comes to meeting the housing supply.”